How to Calculate Market Size (TAM, SAM, SOM)

 Every investor pitch eventually comes down to the same question: how big is this opportunity?
 Get market sizing wrong and no amount of product quality or team strength will save it.
 42% of startups fail because they build a product with no real market.
 TAM, SAM, and SOM are how you prove before you build that the market exists and is large enough to sustain a real business.

 But these numbers matter far beyond fundraising.
 They tell you whether your business idea is worth pursuing at all, which customer segment to target first, when to expand, and whether your revenue projections are grounded in reality.
-This guide explains each metric clearly, shows you both calculation methods, and walks through a full worked example from scratch.
+This guide shows you exactly how to calculate market size using both the top-down and bottom-up methods, and walks through a full worked example from scratch.

 Understanding market size is one of the ten questions every founder should answer before building anything.
 Our guide on 10 questions every startup must answer before building anything covers the full checklist if you want the broader picture first.